Montoneros: Under Videla's junta

-Among the Montoneros killed in this operation were Luis Francisco Goya and María Lourdes Martínez Aranda who after crossing the Chilean border into Argentina were abducted in the city of Mendoza in 1980 and never seen again, with their son Jorge Guillermo being adopted and raised by an army NCO, Luis Alberto Tejada and his wife Raquel Quinteros.
-During the 1980s a captured Sandinista commando revealed that Montoneros "Special Forces" were training Sandinista frogmen and conducting gun runs across the Gulf of Fonseca to the Sandinista allies in El Salvador, FMLN guerrillas.
+Among the Montoneros killed in this operation were Luis Francisco Goya and María Lourdes Martínez Aranda; after crossing the Chilean border into Argentina, they were abducted in the city of Mendoza in 1980, and they were never seen again.
+Their son Jorge Guillermo was adopted and raised by an army NCO, Luis Alberto Tejada, and his wife Raquel Quinteros.In 2011, Jorge Guillermo openly defended both Tejada and Quinteros, making two comments: Tejada had adopted him only because Tejada feared that the young child would end up in an orphanage, and his adoptive mother was not involved with the military decision but chose to raise Jorge Guillermo as her own child.

+During the 1980s, a captured Sandinista commando revealed that Montoneros "special forces" were training Sandinista frogmen and conducting gun runs across the Gulf of Fonseca to Sandinista allies in El Salvador—guerrillas of the Farabundo Martí National Liberation Front (Spanish: Frente Farabundo Martí para la Liberación Nacional [FMLN]).

 In 1977, the Montoneros regrouped in Cuba, where the bulk of the remaining group's money had been transferred as well.
 Exiled Montoneros expanded their networks to gradually diminish the influence of far-right Orthodox Peronism on the Peronist movement.
-According to Montoneros, Peronism can be reformed by simply "correcting the reason" of Isabel Perón and José López Rega and committing to a platform centred around labour corporatism, Catholic socialism and anti-imperialism.
-Near the end of the 1970s, exiled Montoneros participated in the Nicaraguan Revolution and were allied with the Sandinista National Liberation Front, a fellow Christian socialist movement.
-Montoneros fought directly for the Sandinista revolution, and a special Montonero medical unit was founded by Sandinistas.
+According to Montoneros, Peronism could be reformed by "correcting the reason" of Isabel Perón and José López Rega, as well as committing to a platform centered on labor corporatism, Catholic socialism, and anti-imperialism.
+Near the end of the 1970s, exiled Montoneros participated in the Nicaraguan Revolution and allied with the Sandinista National Liberation Front, a fellow Christian socialist movement.
+Montoneros fought directly for the Sandinista revolution, and a special Montoneros medical unit was created by the Sandinistas.

-During the Falklands War against Great Britain, the Argentine military conceived the aborted Operation Algeciras, a covert plan to support and convince some commando-trained Montoneros, by appealing to their patriotism, to sabotage British military facilities in Gibraltar.
-Argentina's defeat led to the fall of the junta, and Raúl Alfonsín became president in December 1983, thus initiating the democratic transition.
+During the Falklands War against Great Britain, the Argentine military conceived the aborted Operation Algeciras, a covert plan to support and convince some commando-trained Montoneros—by appealing to their patriotism—to sabotage British military facilities in Gibraltar.
+Argentina's defeat led to the fall of the junta; Raúl Alfonsín became president in December 1983, thereby initiating a democratic transition.